jallers/jallers.github.com/data/resume.md

 2001 - 2003
 Software startup that built Java networking infrastructure to support real-time synchronous collaboration in existing and new applications
-* First employee
+* Built real-time synchronous collaboration plugin for Microsoft PowerPoint, Excel and Word
 * Jack of all trades
   * Managed build system and installation scripts
   * Unit testing advocate
   * IDE expert
   * GUI developer
-* Learned a bit of everything from OLE automation (COM) to proxy discovery protocol
+* Learned a great variety of technologies from OLE automation (COM) to proxy discovery protocol
-* Built real-time synchronous collaboration plugin for Microsoft PowerPoint, Excel and Word

 Education
 ---------------